 Jennifer is a lawyer and director of Harris & Brun Law Corporation.
 She was appointed a Queen’s Counsel in 2021.
+She became a King’s Counsel as of September 8, 2022.
 Her practice focuses on civil litigation and professional regulation.
 She represents her clients in both litigation and regulatory contexts, before all levels of court in British Columbia and before governing bodies and administrative tribunals.
 Jennifer’s advice is routinely sought on health law matters and insurance matters in the realms of litigation, investigation, inquiry, discipline, credentialing and privileging, coverage, subrogation, audits, policy wordings, and risk management.

 Jennifer is a persuasive advocate for her clients, having earned a Bachelor of Science; a Bachelor of Laws; and a Master of Laws specializing in civil litigation and dispute resolution.
 She also completed a judicial law clerkship at the Supreme Court of British Columbia.
 Jennifer served as national president of the Young Lawyers – Canadian Bar Association (YL-CBA) in 2012-13 and as Canadian Bar Association – BC Branch president in 2020-21.

 Jennifer is a regular contributor and presenter for continuing professional development seminars both provincially and nationally, focusing on civil litigation and health law content.
 She enjoys addressing substantive law and narrow practice issues, such as discovery practice and oral advocacy techniques, as well as other important issues facing our justice system today including access to justice, judicial independence, and the self-regulation of our profession.
 Since 2017, Jennifer has co-authored Discovery Practice in British Columbia, a Continuing Legal Education of British Columbia practice manual.

 Jennifer was featured in “On the Front Cover,” of the November, 2020 issue of The Advocate magazine.